 Crime & Consequences: Why Scare Tactics Don't Work — and What Does

-For decades, schools have been trying to deter young people from crime using shock videos, police visits, and assemblies built around worst-case statistics.
-The understandable instinct behind these approaches is that if young people truly understood the consequences, they would make different choices?
-The evidence says otherwise.
-And understanding why is the key to doing something that actually works.
+For decades, schools have attempted to deter young people from crime using shock videos, police visits, and assemblies built around worst-case statistics.
+The understandable instinct behind these approaches is that if young people truly understood the consequences, they would make different choices.
+However, the evidence suggests otherwise.
+Understanding why is key to implementing strategies that actually work.

 The Problem With Consequence-Led Education

-Traditional crime prevention in schools tends to focus on the endpoints of prison sentences, criminal records, and ruined futures.
-The logic is straightforward: show young people where the road leads, and they'll choose a different road.
+Traditional crime prevention in schools often focuses on the endpoints of prison sentences, criminal records, and ruined futures.
+The logic is straightforward: show young people where the road leads, and they'll choose a different path.

-But for the young people most at risk, this framing misses something fundamental.
-Many of them already know the consequences and may have seen family members go through the justice system.
+However, for the young people most at risk, this framing misses something fundamental.
+Many already know the consequences and may have seen family members navigate the justice system.
 If they live in communities where the risks are visible and normalised, telling them that crime has consequences is not new information.

-What's more, consequence-focused messaging often lands in a vacuum.
-And tells a young person what not to do without addressing the pressures, relationships, and circumstances that make risky choices feel rational, or even necessary in the moment.
-Research into fear-based anti-knife crime campaigns has found that negative messaging may be ineffective, and in some cases counterproductive.
-Particularly among young males.
+Moreover, consequence-focused messaging often lands in a vacuum.
+It tells a young person what not to do without addressing the pressures, relationships, and circumstances that make risky choices feel rational or even necessary in the moment.
+Research into fear-based anti-knife crime campaigns has found that negative messaging may be ineffective, and in some cases counterproductive, particularly among young males.

 For a young person navigating peer pressure, protecting their reputation, or feeling that they have no other options, the abstract threat of a future consequence rarely outweighs the immediate social reality in front of them.